RogueRaider/word-find/README.md

 The username must be unique in the room that was created.
 If the user leaves then comes back the data must be retained while that room is valid.
 A user joining multiple times will just broadcast the information.

 ## Program flow

 * Server start
 * Client connects and logs in
 * Server creates room and player instances
+* Once connection has been established client requests to enter the room
+* If successful the server sends updates to the player and game objects
 * Server sends player data to client
 * Client starts game
 * Server generates game data